-If you see the message “Your PC has a service that isn’t ready for this version of Windows 10, and a new version is available” then you can fix the issue by updating the cFosSpeed driver.
-To update the driver on your PC you have to visit here.
-Now download and install the latest version of the cFosSpeed driver.
+If you see the message “Your PC has a service that isn’t ready for this version of Windows 10, and a new version is available, ” you can fix the issue by updating the cFosSpeed Driver.
+To update the Driver on your PC, you have to visit here.
+Now download and install the latest version of the cFosSpeed Driver.

 Method 2: cFosSpeed Driver Uninstall

-If the above method did not work for you then you can uninstall the driver altogether from the PC.
-To uninstall cFosSpeed follow the below steps:
+If the above method did not work for you, you could uninstall the driver from the PC.
+To uninstall cFosSpeed, follow the below steps:

 - Use Windows + R key to open the Run dialog.